Join me!

 6. Hyacinth (Hyacinthus spp)

-Tiny clusters of small flowers give the hyacinth their unique flower head.
+Tiny clusters of small flowers give the hyacinth its unique flower head.
 However, when I think of hyacinth, I first think of their wonderful scent.
-They are definitely the strongest smelling flower on the list and will make any arrangement smell amazing.
+They are definitely the strongest-smelling flowers on the list and will make any arrangement smell amazing.
 They are easy to flower and come in a variety of colours.

 • USDA zone: 4-8